 What do you get?

-HubSpot Basic offers a much more robust suite of features than the Free/Starter packages.
+HubSpot Starter offers a much more robust suite of features than the Free package.

-HubSpot Free/Starter focuses on one very specific aspect of inbound marketing: collecting leads, but after that, there’s very little you can do with them
+HubSpot Free focuses on one very specific aspect of inbound marketing: getting you started with collecting leads, but after that, there’s not much more you can do with it.

 Each of the next HubSpot tiers gives you additional tools and features to actually communicate with, organize, and nurture these leads.

-That’s just some of what you get with Basic, but the biggest thing you need to know is what you don’t get - automation and A/B testing.
+Just like with Free, Marketing Hub Starter has some great features to get your inbound marketing program up and running, but the biggest thing you need to know is what you don’t get with these plans — automation (Workflows), analytics, and custom reporting.
 We’ll talk about that later.

 What do you get?

 The majority of companies that we work with choose this $800/month package.
-You get everything that Basic has to offer, plus some major features that we mentioned earlier, including A/B Testing.
+You get everything that Starter has to offer, plus some major features that we mentioned earlier, including automation, analytics, and custom reporting.

-The features mentioned above aren’t the only features that Pro has to offer above Basic, but we think they alone make Pro the best choice for any company that is serious about going all-in with inbound marketing.
+The features mentioned above aren’t the only features that Pro has to offer above Starter, but we think they alone make Pro the best choice for any company that is serious about going all-in with inbound.

 Even if your marketing department is small, Pro can be a great choice because of the benefits of automation.
-One person can create nurturing workflows, follow-up emails and other automated processes that allow them to do the work of 3 or 4 people at once.
+One person can create nurturing workflows, follow-up emails, and other automated processes that allow them to do the work of three or four people at once.

 For this reason, Pro is a great choice especially if your marketing budget is tight.
 With automation, you’ll need less man-power to nurture all of your leads, which will allow your people to spend more time improving other areas of your marketing or website.

 We like to think of HubSpot Enterprise as Pro on steroids.
-This $2,400/month package is the deepest and most robust level of HubSpot you can get, but when initially looking at the features, it may notlook too different from Pro.
+This $3,200/month package is the deepest and most robust level of HubSpot you can get and is built for large marketing teams.

 Who should use HubSpot Enterprise?

-You might be wondering why there is such a big price gap between Pro and Enterprise, and why reporting and lead scoring would be worth the extra cash.
-That brings us to the biggest reason why companies choose Enterprise: Contacts.
+You might be wondering why there is such a big price gap between Pro and Enterprise, and why these features would be worth the extra cash.
+Well, there’s one big reason: contacts.

-If you’re a large company with a large contact database and lots of leads coming in, things like advanced reporting and predictive lead scoring will be of great value, and HubSpot Enterprise will likely be the best option for you as well.
+If you’re a large company with a large contact database and lots of leads coming in, things like custom objects, partitioning, and revenue attribution will be of great value, and HubSpot Enterprise will likely be the best option for you as well.

-We hope this summary of the HubSpot package tiers has been helpful in making your decision.
-If you’re still not sure which package is best for your company, HubSpot’s sales team is well-equipped to walk you through the process as is IMPACT.
+We hope this summary of the HubSpot Marketing Hub plans has been helpful in making your decision.
+If you’re still not sure which plan is best for your company, HubSpot’s sales team is well-equipped to walk you through the process as is IMPACT.